Alhassan Tampuli Sulemana

 Alhassan Sulemana Tampuli sometimes Hassan Tampuli, is a Ghanaian politician, lawyer, energy expert and member of the Eighth Parliament of the Fourth Republic of Ghana representing the Gushegu Constituency in the Northern Region on the ticket of the New Patriotic Party.
-He is the current Deputy Minister for Transport.
+He is a former Deputy Minister for Transport.

 In 2018, he was the head of the National Petroleum Authority (NPA).

 Early life and education

 Sulemana was born on 27 May 1976 in Gushegu in the Northern Region of Ghana, and hails from Zinindo in the Northern region of Ghana.
 He completed his O Level in 1994 graduating from the University of Ghana with a bachelor's degree in business administration.
 Upon graduation, he was employed as an administrator at the National Service Scheme.
 He rose to become the Deputy Head of Human Resource and later acted as the Director of Postings.
 He further had his DPA in Public Administration in 2002.
 He later obtained his bachelor's degree in Public Administration in 2005.

 Tampuli took leave from the service to pursue a law degree from the Faculty of Law at the University of Ghana.
 He again had his LLB in General Law in 2009.
 After his two years of faculty education, he was admitted to the Ghana School of Law.
 He was called to the Ghana Bar in 2011.
 He traveled to the United States to further his legal education in 2013.
 Tampuli graduated from the Moritz College of Law at Ohio State University with a Master of Laws degree in energy and environmental law.